Amway Arena: Political events

-Other Events
+Other events

-R.E.M performed here on 4/30/1989.
-Songs from this and the previous night's concert at Miami Arena were broadcast on Westwood One's Superstars In Concert radio show.
+R.E.M. performed at the arena on April 30, 1989.
+It was one of two R.E.M. shows recorded for Westwood One's Superstars In Concert radio show, the other being their show at Miami Arena the night before.

+Several tracks on Ozzy Osbourne's 1993 Live & Loud album were recorded during his August 16, 1992 performance at the arena.

-Many professional wrestling pay-per-view events have been held at Amway Arena over the years, including the 1990 WWF Royal Rumble, 1994 WCW Bash at the Beach, and WWE Armageddon 2003.
-On March 29, 2008, the WWE held their Hall of Fame induction at the arena in conjunction with WrestleMania XXIV, which was held at the Citrus Bowl.
+Many professional wrestling pay-per-view events were held at Amway Arena, including the 1990 WWF Royal Rumble, 1994 WCW Bash at the Beach, and WWE Armageddon 2003.
+On March 29, 2008, WWE held their Hall of Fame induction at the arena in conjunction with WrestleMania XXIV, which was held at the Florida Citrus Bowl.

+NSYNC's final official concert, the last leg of Celebrity Tour, was held at the arena on April 28, 2002.
+Following that, Justin Timberlake embarked on a successful solo career, and performed again at the arena on July 15, 2003, as part of The Justified & Stripped Tour.
+The band was based in Orlando.

-Many Orange County public high schools held their graduation ceremonies at the arena.
+Many Orange and Seminole County public high schools held their graduation ceremonies at the arena.

-The final event at Amway Arena was the So You Think You Can Dance Tour on September 30, 2010.
+The final event at Amway Arena was a performance of the So You Think You Can Dance Tour on September 30, 2010.